ivan-markov-666/Playwright-Custom-Frame/README.md

 > npx playwright install
 7. If there is a new version of Playwright, you can update it by normal behavior.
 8. Read the readme.md file to understand how to use the framework.
-9. Make sure you have installed at least one of the supported browsers.
 10. Enjoy and automate with pleasure!

 ### Software dependencies